lobanovam/HashTable/README.md

 | default FAQ6   AVX| 2,161          | 1                     |
 | fully asm FAQ6 AVX| 2,127          | 1,016                 |

-Now let's sum up the results:
+Now let's sum up what we have for now:

 **With "-O2" flag**